google/fonts/ofl/notokufiarabic/upstream_info.md

 - **Script**: Arabic (Kufic style)
 - **Category**: SANS_SERIF
 - Part of the Google Noto project at github.com/notofonts/arabic.
 Covers Arabic script in a Kufi style with variable weight (wght 100–900).
 Supports a wide range of Arabic-script languages.

+## Commit Added (HIGH confidence)

+Commit `652edd9688496f88c4cf41706c892fe10f9f3c92` was determined by **tag_match**.
+Matched a version tag in the upstream repo whose date is on or before the binary modification date in google/fonts (2024-02-12).
+This is the most reliable method.